How to Apply

-- After we've received and reviewed all of your documentation, we'll calculate your eligibility for Federal Student Aid Programs and notify you of your award package via your CityU email.
+Check your CityU email!
+Upon receiving and reviewing all of your documents, financial aid will calculate your eligibility for Federal Student Aid programs and notify you of your award package through your CityU email.

-- The FAFSA application and award notification process are repeated for each year of enrollment.
-The 2014-2015 FAFSA Application will be available beginning January 2014.
+The FAFSA application and award notification process are repeated for each year of enrollment.